 He said it was the long ears..AND he was SO right!!!
-These big, beautiful goats have wrapped their long ears around our hearts….We are grateful to have acquired Windsong Farm’s herd over the last few years, of Six M Galaxy genetics.
-Large, substantial, high production dairy stock.
-Ours barns have continued to grow, we have bought adjoining land and love our farm!
+These big, beautiful goats have wrapped their long ears around our hearts.

-Blue Paradise Dairy - name change happend about a year ago from now.
-Simply reflects the name of a buck here, (Blue Lightning) AND something my parents always said..Your goats live in Paradise..Our beautiful Ozark valley.
+Blue Paradise Dairy - Reflects the name of a buck here, (Veteran's Blue Lightning) AND something my parents say....Your goats live in Paradise..Our beautiful Ozark valley.

 Grateful For the EveryDay!